 With dqt

-Causal trace: stg_payments → orders → revenue.
-Upstream model stg_payments introduced a schema break 6h ago.
-E-value = 3.2.
+Lineage: stg_payments → orders → revenue.
+Schema break in stg_payments 6h ago.

 Four layers.
 One library.